 One of the most powerful ways you can improve your mental health and relationship is to identify your emotional triggers and work on overcoming them.

 If you want to learn more about the psychology behind emotional triggers, keep reading.
 This article will walk you through everything you need to know so you can become happier and healthier.

-How Does the Past Impact Our Relationships?
+How Does Our Past Impact Our Relationships?

-Everyone’s top goal should be to love themselves so they can heal from the past, but many of us don’t have the right tools.
+Everyone’s top goal should be to accept and love themselves so they can heal from the past, but many of us don’t have the right tools.
 Although some coping mechanisms may help in the short term, they can actually be detrimental to your wellbeing.
 Some mechanisms can even sabotage your romantic relationships.

 What Are Emotional Triggers?

 Emotional triggers can cause people to react in many different ways.
-Some responses could include yelling, being mean, becoming closed off, crying, or accusing.
+Some responses could include yelling, being mean, becoming closed off, crying, or blaming.
 No matter how you react to your triggers, the takeaway is that you’re trying to cope with unresolved pain.